BrunoZell/CollectiveIntelligence/litepaper.md

 Furthermore the network provides a continuous integration pipeline for domain modellers by testing their causal theories against real world data[2: by connecting to HGTP L0].

-## Subjects and Objects
+## Subjects, Objects, and Actions

-While the causal-semantic models of domains are free to define arbitrary processes with arbitrary semantic annotations, this section defines an abstract ontology that underly coordination markets.
+This section describes the abstract domain of beings and things sharing both the same virtual cyberspace and the same actuality.

-Of primary importance are individuals which represent a physical embodyment of single living organisms, virtually represented as a _subject_.
+Beings are individual living organisms, possibly self-conscious.
+In the actual they occur as the physical embodyment of that  organism.
+In the virtual they are represented as a _subject_.

-Of secondary importance are
+Things are persistent objects, usually with a certain behavior.
+In the actual, objects are characterized by their presence in the geospacial process.
+In the virtual, they are represented by (a) assumed causal behavior, and (b) an unlocked action set when the object is used as an instrument by a subject.
+Or (c) by a self-issued identity maintained by an embedded device, like a MAC address.

+- Action spaces in the virtual
+- Native human action space in the actual
+- Augmented human action space in the actual using objects as instruments
+- Acts vs actions
+- Acts as stochastic functional plan when viewed externally
+- Acts as condtional actions when viewed internally
+- Quantify causal influence on somebody or something
+- Power over people = potential actual causal influence over people
+- Attribution of effects to subjects or objects inferred from action traces (compared to inaction)

-Special emphasis lies on the spacial process.
-This is where all actual economic exchange happens.
-Either production or consumption or both.
+Special emphasis lies on the geospatial process, which represents actual reality.
+This is where all actual economic production and consumption happens.

-Within the geospacial process we interconnect many domains of value, especially that of physical items.

-Each account keeps track of: balances, resource consumption, wants, commitments, action traces
+With all beings and things embedded in the geospatial process, it indexes humans, animals, physical items, and natural resources.

 ## Economics